mmj-the-fighter/SimpleMachine/README.md

 registersArray[operand1] = registersArray[operand2];

 All instructions are implemented within a large `switch-case` construct.
 Execution continues until the `HLT` instruction is encountered.
 The `CALL` and `RET` instructions manipulate the stack, which is maintained in a separate memory area.
+The `CALL` instruction pushes the return address to the stack and jumps to the location.
+The `RET` instruction pops the return address and jumps to that location.
+By carefully using stack the program can pass arguments to the callee and get return values from it.
+That can be done through memory or registers too.

 ## Disassembler